AlexBacich/sticky-headers-table/README.md

 - CellAlignments.variableColumnAlignment: Different alignment for each column.
 - CellAlignments.variableRowAlignment: Different alignment for each row.
 - CellAlignments.variable: Different alignment for every cell.

+You can also define a custom set of scroll controllers for both title and body with the ```scrollControllers``` property

 Feature requests and PRs are welcome.